lenaMK/doc/ecoleDePrintemps/project.md

   - *Curation*: deriving from the Latin curationem, meaning “a taking care, attention, management”  (Kathke, Tomann and Uhlig 2022: 72)
   - feminist ethics of care

+bridging mapping, data visualisation and curation

+- mapping and data visualisation practices
+- visual/digital curation?
+- meaningful organisation of (information about) a collection in space

 #### Interactive map - web interface

 [interactive data visualisation notebook(s)](https://observablehq.com/@maison-mona/lignes-chronologiques?collection=@maison-mona/gender-analysis)

-- more my sketching base
+- more my sketching base, or for teaching and collaborations
-- relatively quick visualisations (thanks to experience), almost no personnalisation but quick visual feedback and analytical insight into the contents
+- relatively quick visualisations (thanks to experience), almost no personalization but quick visual feedback and analytical insight into the contents
 - example: visualising phenomena, elements that stand out such as the [women artists who defied the historical norm](https://observablehq.com/d/96b467b6f063cb55?collection=@maison-mona/gender-analysis#cell-41)
+- map: viewing the data spatially

 #### Figures historiques